PlaidCloud/website/content/en/docs/tasks/administer-cluster/extended-resource-node.md

 ]
 ```

-Start a proxy, so that you can easily send requests to the Kubernetes API server:
+Start a proxy, so that you can easily send requests to the PlaidCloud API server:

 ```shell
 kubectl proxy